Scheduling, Training, and Fees

 Training or scheduled consultation

-All rates are charged in one-quarter hour increments, or based on sign-in/sign-out for investigator-operated analysis.
+All rates are charged based on sign-in/sign-out for investigator-operated analysis, or time scheduled.

 Monthly billing arrangements are required for services provided by the facility to non-Wistar investigators.
-Contact facility personnel for instructions, or see payment arrangements for non-Wistar investigators.
+Contact facility personnel for instructions.